amnn/typed-geomlab-report/report.md

 \end{para}

 \begin{definition}[Discriminative Union]\label{def:discrim}
-  A union type is considered discriminative when none of its summands are type variables and each of its inhabitting terms may be projected into one of the union's summands by looking only at its outermost data constructor's type.
+  A union type is considered discriminative when none of its summands are type variables and each of its inhabiting terms may be projected into one of the union's summands by looking only at its outermost data constructor's type.
 For the purposes of this discussion $\mathbf{num}$, $\mathbf{bool}$, and $\mathbf{atom}$ can be considered unary data constructors and $[\,]$ can be considered a nullary data constructor.
 \end{definition}

 $(\mathbf{num}:\mathbf{str})\cup(\mathbf{bool}:\mathbf{str})$ is not discriminative because both summands have a $(:)$ constructor outermost, but $(\mathbf{num}\cup\mathbf{bool}):\mathbf{str}$ is.
 In general, because we can no longer have two summands in a union with a $(:)$ constructor outermost, factoring is no longer a problem.
 Moreover, many useful terms have discriminative types, such as \texttt{area}: